ices-eg/wg_WGEEL/R/shiny_data_integration/README.md

  * das_qal_id = 0 missing year or value
  * das_qal_id = 4 the data provider tells you not to trust this line.

- Once the series is integrated you can go to the shiny data visualisation tools to have a look at the series and check for a break in the trend.
-For new series we will have to compile data first as the server works on Rdata and we need to re-extract data from the database.

   Report the number of rows integrated in [notes](https://github.com/ices-eg/wg_WGEEL/tree/master/Misc/data_call_2020).

+*Hint :  Once the series is integrated you can go to the shiny data visualisation tools to have a look at the series and check for a break in the trend.
+For new series we will have to compile data first as the server works on Rdata and we need to re-extract data from the database.*

  ### 3.2.2.4  Step 2.4 Update modified dataseries

  Check that the comment provided by the user is still giving the old value.
  In the "time series" sheet we don't keep old values, so the only way to have and history is those comments.
 These are important, if a series was misreported as 10 time it's value (it happened) a given year, then this will have had an influence on the recruitment trend reported that year.
+Especially for recruitment, it's the reason why we asked to format the comment like `<previous comment> updated 2020  <old value> changed to <new value> <new comment>`.
+If the old value is not in the comment, go the existing_data tab and update the comment.

-Especially for recruitment, if you note large change report it in the [notes](https://github.com/ices-eg/wg_WGEEL/tree/master/Misc/data_call_2020) tab.
+  If you note large change report it in the [notes](https://github.com/ices-eg/wg_WGEEL/tree/master/Misc/data_call_2020) tab.

   Report the number of rows modified in [notes](https://github.com/ices-eg/wg_WGEEL/tree/master/Misc/data_call_2020). s